jdotrjs/phaser-guides/Basics/Part3.md

 #### Loading and Displaying objects

 Let's start with the easy stuff.

+In order to use external assets they need to be loaded first, this is generally accomplished by using `this.load` to queue retrieval in the `preload()` method.
+If there are pending loads after it has been called the `SceneManager` will not continue the _Create_ flow until all assets have been loaded.

-I mentioned that getting things to be drawn as part of a scene is done by adding things to the display list.
+Once you have assets available you can get them displayed by adding them to the scene display list.
 This is handled automatically if using a factory associated with the scene, e.g., [`scene.add`][scene-add] or [`scene.physics.add`][scene-physics-add].
-Keep in mind that you can also use factories to add [existing][scene-existing-add] [objects][arcade-existing-add] as well creating new objects and adding them at the same time.

-In order to use external assets they need to be loaded before adding them, this is generally accomplished by using `this.load` to queue retrieval in the `preload()` method.
-If there are pending loads after it has been called the `SceneManager` will not continue the _Create_ flow until all assets have been loaded.
+If there isn't a factory method for the object you want to add remember that you can also add [existing objects][scene-existing-add].
+As with other factory methods there are parallel calls in each of the physics systems.

+An example of using the scene's loader and object factory to add a background:

 ```javascript
 class DemoScene extends Phaser.Scene {